brain-x402/ReactorX402-Framework/replit.md

 ## Overview

 This is a web application that combines AI-powered chat functionality with Solana blockchain rewards.
-Users connect their Solana wallet, chat with an AI assistant powered by Mistral AI, and earn 0.001 USDC on the Solana devnet for each interaction.
-The application features a modern chat interface with real-time transaction tracking and wallet integration.
+Users connect their Solana wallet, chat with an AI assistant powered by Mistral AI, and earn USDC for each interaction.
+The application supports both Solana mainnet (real USDC) and devnet (test USDC) with configurable network settings, comprehensive rate limiting, balance checks, and transaction monitoring.
+Features include a modern chat interface with real-time transaction tracking, wallet integration, and mainnet safety warnings.

 ## User Preferences